 Roller tops make topical application of oils a breeze.
 Prior to ordering my roller tops, I would drop some oil on my finger before applying it – meaning precious oils were inevitably being washed away when I washed my hands.
 With roller tops, you can apply your oils directly to where they need to go; back of the neck, temples, feet, base of the spine, etc – they make it a lot easier!

 While some oils can be applied “neat” (ie straight from the bottle) some need to be diluted.
 This is done with a carrier oil.
 Many different oils can be used as a carrier oil (eg olive oil, jojoba oil, apricot kernel oil and argan oil) but the most popular carrier is fractionated coconut oil.
-Fractionated coconut oil is different to the coconut oil you buy at the grocery store as it has been refined and processed to ensure it’s always runny (see this article for more info).
+Fractionated coconut oil is different to the coconut oil you buy at the grocery store as it has been refined and processed to ensure it’s always in a liquid form (see this article for more info).
 Your essential oils company of choice most likely sells it, or you can just purchase it off Amazon (this one states it is all natural and it has a nifty pump).

 When it comes to afflictions and problems, from acne to dirty counter tops, the popular saying goes “There’s an oil for that!”
 Likewise, when it comes to essential oils storage and other uses, I can promise you “There’s an accessory for that!”
 Here are some of my favourites:

-Don’t be like me and store your beautiful oils in an empty egg carton for two years.
+Don’t be like me and store your beautiful oils in an old egg carton for two years.
 This 25-slot storage box is great for a new, slowly expanding oils collection and comes with coloured bottle top labels to make identifying your oils a breeze.
 Once your addiction is full-blown and your collection has grown a bit, you can graduate to this 3-tiered space saving box.

 If you plan to clean with your essential oils, pick yourself up a couple of cheap plastic BPA-free spray bottles at the grocery store (and check out our beginner’s guide to natural cleaning to help get you started).
 Or for something a bit prettier, grab a 2-pack of these amber glass spray bottles or these blue glass misters.